hsandstromOM/colur/README.md

 * Source maps included in all builds.
 * Development server with live reload.
 * Production builds with cache busting.
-* Testing environment using karma to run tests and jasmine as the framework.
 * Code coverage when tests are run.
 * No gulp and no grunt, just npm scripts.